-In this paper we use the vicinity information of the measured soil property by including the covariate pixel values surrounding a sampling location.
-In this case, an ANN is not well adapted because it uses vectors as input data, while (correlated) spatial information is better represented as images.
-In convolutional neural network, at least one layer is a convolution (Goodfellow et al., 2016), i.e. an element-wise product and sum between two matrices.
-Let there be an input image matrix \mathbf{X} , e.g. a Digital Elevation Model (DEM) cropped for size $w \times h$ pixels surrounding a measured soil property at location s_i .
-We apply a 2D convolution using the filter F of size $m \times m'$ to the input image \mathbf{X} such that:
+In this paper we use the vicinity information of the measured soil property.
+In this case, ANN is not well adapted because they deal with vectors as input data, while (correlated) spatial information is better represented as images.
+In convolutional neural which can be rewritten with little modification to include the case where we have c = 3 environmental covariates.
+Eq.
+6 shows that each element in (F X) is calculated as the sum of the products of one element in X and one element in F. In other words, the elements of (F X) are the the sum of the element-wise multiplication of F by X.

+10 network, at least one layer is a convolution (Goodfellow et al., 2016).
+Let there be an input image matrix X, e.g. a Digital Elevation Model (DEM) cropped for size $w \times h$ pixels surrounding a measured soil property at location s_i .
+We apply a 2D convolution using the filter F of size $m \times m'$ to the input image X such that: